AzumattDev/OdinPlusQOLMods/OdinsExtendedInventory/README.md

-﻿The Extended Player Inventory feature from OdinQOL, pulled out for your modular pleasure.
+The Extended Player Inventory feature from OdinQOL, pulled out for your modular pleasure.
 Make your inventory larger, have quickslots, etc.

 `This mod uses ServerSync internally.
 Settings can change live through the BepInEx Configuration manager or by directly changing the file on the server.
 Can be installed on both the client and the server to enforce configuration.`

 ### Request of the community to make it modular, resulted in separation of features.

 > ## Configuration Options